 Croissant French Toast Cups

 Pin Croissant French Toast Cups to make later.

 We love French toast.
 It’s a popular weekend breakfast in our house.
 I’ve seen French toast made with croissants but never made it myself.
-What I don’t love about making French toast is either trying to keep it warm or risk everyone eating before I get to the table.
-These bake in the oven, are done at the same time and everyone eats together.
+What I don’t love about making French toast is either trying to keep it warm or risking everyone eating before I get to the table.
+These bake in the oven, and are done at the same time and let everyone eats together.

 This recipe makes six but it’s easily doubled for more servings.
 I usually by a large package of croissants at Sam’s Club.
 That’s an economical way to get a larger number.

 I mixed the brown sugar into the eggs so it would be distributed evenly through the French toast cup.
-I could have put it on top but it would have competed with the cinnamon sugar and ultimately the delicious maple glaze, which also has brown sugar in it, for which I used Dixie Crystals sugar.
+I could have put it on top but it would have competed with the cinnamon sugar and ultimately the delicious maple glaze, which also has brown sugar in it.

+Croissant French Toast Cups